 Data-parallel processing maps data elements to parallel processing threads.
 Many applications that process large data sets such as arrays can use a data-parallel programming model to speed up the computations.
 Data-parallel mapping is efficient for SIMD, vector, and highly multi-threaded parallel architectures.
 In 3D rendering, large sets of pixels and vertices are mapped to parallel threads.
-Similarly, image and media processing applications such as post-processing of rendered images, video encoding and decoding, image scaling, stereo vision, and pattern recognition can map image blocks and pixels to parallel processing.
+Similarly, image and media processing applications such as post-processing of rendered images, video encoding and decoding, image scaling, stereo vision, and pattern recognition can map image blocks and pixels to parallel processing threads.
+Many compute-intensive applications map well to data-parallel processing.
 In general, all algorithms that can be formulated as parallel computations operating over datasets are good candidates for acceleration by data-parallel processing.